CodyAbode/Capes-Capers/Capes & Capers Rulebook.md

 ### Using your powers
 You may use your powers during downtime.
 You are not restricted to your specific powers during this phase.
 For example, you could use your Electricity Control power set to hot-wire a car.
 Furthermore, you do not need to spend PP to do so.

+### Collaboration
+During a downtime round, you may collaborate with other members of your Super Team on a track.
+When you do so, roll individually as normal, but you use sum of your modifiers for the roll.
+Additionally, you may take Stress points to assist the other members involved.

 # Missions
 ...